Estimated reading time: 5 minutes

 There should be very specific accountability outlined in the document so members understand the importance of the committee achieving objectives.

-Newly chartered committees need to understand why the group exists, what they are charged to do, the time-frame by which they need to accomplish the tasks as well as defined expectations for meeting team objectives.
+Newly chartered committees need to understand why the group exists, what they are charged to do, the time frame by which they need to accomplish the tasks, and the defined expectations for meeting team objectives.

 This very clear communication process on the front end of a team launch can help prevent miscommunication issues down the road.

-A church personnel committee is a valuable team of people who care about the employee experience.
+A church personnel committee is a valuable team that cares about the employee experience.

 Select committee members who have a passion for this area of ministry and help them fulfill their duties by providing them with a job description that articulates church expectations for the team.